eclipse-cdt/cdt/NewAndNoteworthy/CDT-12.0.md

 The new option applies to static library projects using a _Cross GCC_, _Cygwin GCC_, _Linux GCC_ or _MinGW GCC_ toolchain.

+# Debug

+## DSF Preference Pages always visible

+The DSF Preference pages (Preferences -> C/C++ -> Debug -> GDB and children) are not always shown to users.
+Prior to CDT 12 these were not visible until after the first debug session was started.

+At the first debug session CDT enables the [activity](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.isv/reference/extension-points/org_eclipse_ui_activities.html) for DSF (`org.eclipse.cdt.debug.dsfgdbActivity`), with this change nothing in CDT is bound to this activity key anymore.

+## Preferences -> Run/Debug -> View Performance relocated

+The View Performance preference page, which is CDT specific, has been relocated to the Preferences -> C/C++ -> Debug section of preferences.
+This only affects where in the Preferences tree the page is located, the preferences and key names have not changed.
+In addition, this page is always visible.

 # API Changes, current and planned

 ## Breaking API changes